BalducciVictor/hetic-w1p2021-20-tetris/README.md

 ##### `createElement`

 Create an element and insert it into the document.
+The function returns the created element.

 ```
-oxo.elements.createElement({
+var element = oxo.elements.createElement({
   type: 'div', // optional
   class: 'my-element' // optional,
   styles: { // optional